 Journal entries don’t normally affect the VAT Return and are used to move values from one nominal account to another.
 However, if required, you can choose to include them on your VAT Return.
 How it affects the VAT Return depends on how you enter the journal, for more information see To include a journal on the VAT Return.

-- 1. Click more > Journals > Create Journal
+- 1. Click More… then click Journals then click Create Journal.

 - 2. Complete the following information:

 |*Date* *||Enter the date you want to use for the journal.|

 |Journal Type *||Choose the relevant option.
 For more information about how the type of journal affects VAT journals, please see To include a journal on the VAT Return below.|